 At some point, your business outgrows the armload of plugins.
 When you try to update your site yourself, you must navigate toolbars and menus galore.
 It gets hard to keep all the pages looking consistent, and updating certain information might take editing multiple pages and you’re not sure you found them all.
 Maybe it takes too many clicks for your shoppers to complete a purchase, or the contact form needs to do more than just add another entry to MailChimp.

-Our goal with custom websites is more like a “dine-in” experience.
+Our goal with custom software and websites is more like a “dine-in” experience.
 A bigger menu.
 A tailored meal with as many side dishes as you want, a la carte style.
 If you don’t want onions, we skip those.
 Extra bacon?
 No problem.
 Personal attention from the staff—more questions, more details and options, and ongoing service for the whole visit.
 We make no assumptions about how you want your meal, yet we bring the expertise that only comes from preparing each item and every meal.

 Our custom admin panels are geared to your specific business processes, not just your industry or generic systems you may have seen in the past.
 They are designed to make it easy to update content instead of just pages, and every business has different content.
 Our website systems are engineered for faster loading than average platforms.
 They are sturdier, mobile friendly, and handle much of the complexity of search engine optimization (SEO) automatically.
 They are not confined to theme choices, and all the features are as robust as you need.
 Yet at a cost and turnaround that is competitive with US-based agencies.